 WiFi Pet Temperature Monitors

 A WiFi pet temperature monitor works by connecting to the Internet via WiFi to send you alerts and relay information.
-For a WiFi pet temperature monitor to operate effectively, it requires a reliable internet connection.
+In order to operate effectively, it requires a reliable internet connection.
 Guest networks at RV parks are notoriously unreliable and sometimes require you to reconnect every couple of hours manually.
 So, we recommend purchasing a mobile hotspot, such as a Verizon Jetpack to ensure a more consistent connection no matter your location.

 After the initial purchase price, the operational costs of a WiFi sensor tends to be cheaper because you do not have to pay cellular data subscription fees, but the mobile hotspot does incur extra charges.
 The advantage of using a WiFi monitor combined with a mobile hotspot is that you can also connect other devices (e.g., laptops and smartphones) to the hotspot and make use of the internet connection for entertainment or business purposes.